Environmental threats to the Great Barrier Reef: Water quality

 Flood plumes are flooding events associated with higher levels of nitrogen and phosphorus.
 In February 2007, due to a monsoonal climate system, plumes of sediment runoff have been observed reaching to the out most regions of the reef.

 Runoff is especially concerning in the region south of Cairns, as it receives over 3000 mm of rain per year and the reefs are less than 30 km away from the coastline.
 Farm run off is polluted as a result of overgrazing and excessive fertilizer and pesticide use.
 Mud pollution has increased by 800% and inorganic nitrogen pollution by 3,000% since the introduction of European farming practices on the Australian landscape.
 This pollution has been linked to a range of very significant risks to the reef system, including intensified outbreaks of the coral-eating crown-of-thorns starfish which contributed to a loss of 66% of live coral cover on sampled reefs in 2000.

 It is thought that the mechanism behind excess nutrients affecting the reefs is due to increased light and oxygen competition from algae, but unless herbivory is unusually low, this will not create a phase shift from the Great Barrier Reef being primarily made up of coral to being primarily made up of algae.

 It has been suggested that poor water quality due to excess nutrients encourages the spread of infectious diseases among corals.
 In general, the Great Barrier Reef is considered to have low incidences of coral diseases.
 Skeletal Eroding Band, a disease of bony corals caused by the protozoan Halofolliculina corallasia, affects 31 species of corals from six families on the reef.
 The long-term monitoring program has found an increase in incidences of coral disease in the period 1999–2002, although they dispute the claim that on the Great Barrier Reef, coral diseases are caused by anthropogenic pollution.

 Elevated nutrient concentrations result in a range of impacts on coral communities and under extreme conditions can result in a collapse.
 It also affects coral by promoting phytoplankton growth which increases the number of filter-feeding organisms that compete for space.
 Excessive inputs of sediment from land to coral can lead to reef destruction through burial, disruption of recruitment success, or deleterious community shifts.
 Sediments affect coral by smothering them when particles settle out, reducing light availability and potentially reducing photosynthesis and growth.
 Coral reefs exist in seawater salinities from 25 to 42%.
 Salinity impacts to corals are increased by other flood-related stresses.

+While runoff from farms has historically been considered the main water quality stressor to the Great Barrier Reef, pollutants are leaching out of underground aquifers into the reef system.